Books Before Befriending

 Initiating an Alliance

 For my Faery altar, I made a more permanent Faerie star.
-If you just want to open communication, you could make a faerie start to put on your working altar, or in your garden.
-Faeries love when you garden, and are willing to help you with your plants if you ask politely and leave offerings.
-I have never had what you'd call a "green thumb".
+If you just want to open communication, you could make a faerie start to put on your working altar or in your garden.
+Faeries love when you garden and are willing to help you with your plants if you ask politely and leave offerings.
+I have never had what you'd call a "green thumb."
 But my grandmother and my father did.
 They say it's the Abenaki in our blood—that we should instinctively know what the plants need to sprout, grow and thrive.
 Well, I killed a cactus—a hen and chicks at that, one of the hardest to kill plants!
 So when I moved into my current apartment and saw that I had a big yard, I knew I'd need help to keep a garden alive.
-I enlisted help from a friend who is an avid gardener, and from the unseen beings in my back yard.
-I would leave honey, milk, cookies, and painted a seven pointed star on a rock.
+I enlisted help from a friend who is an avid gardener and from the unseen beings in my backyard.
+I would leave honey, milk, and cookies and painted a seven-pointed star on a rock.
 I also put out some of those miniature faerie statues.
-Those are great ways to get the Good Neighbors attention!
+Those are great ways to get the Good Neighbors' attention!
 So, fast forward to mid-summer.
 My flowers were huge!
 My friend stopped by and said she couldn't believe how big and healthy my plants were!
 I never had to weed, never used fertilizer, and used the cheapest garden soil I could find.
-I threw dried chamomile down once in a while, and when I remembered I'd water them.
-Otherwise, I think the Good neighbors helped me out.
+I threw dried chamomile down once in a while, and when I remembered, I'd water them.
+Otherwise, I think the Good Neighbors helped me out.